DerBrunoIR/Translator/README.md

 ```

 # encode/decode messages via python script
-> [!Note]
+> [!warning]
-> In certain environment, like windows, unicode stdin and stdout can be a problem.
+> In certain environment, like windows, unicode stdin and stdout might not work.

 ```console
 foo@bar:~$ echo "This should be invisible!" | python3 ./cli.py > out.txt